cygnius/nick-fury/WebDev/README.md

                 * https://www.youtube.com/watch?v=rkk2h6Tra9A
                 * MindMap for Swagger file properties: https://drive.google.com/file/d/14gVFeB9wI-g8ZWQ6J_3KrCkWAgYNVTKc/view?usp=drive_link
     * Tool used: Postman.
-    * For submitting a review:
+    * **For submitting a review:**
+        * Create a git repository in your own account with 2 branches, main and assignment.
+        * Push all your changes to the assignment branch and then create a pull request from the assignment branch to the main branch.
-        * Fork this repository.
-Make sure you give access to three email ids: founder@cygniusconsulting.com, rajmishra@cygniusconsulting.com, shubham@cygniusconsulting.com
+        * Then give access to three email ids: founder@cygniusconsulting.com, rajmishra@cygniusconsulting.com, shubham@cygniusconsulting.com so that we can give comments on that pull request.
-        * Create a branch in your repository (e.g. api-review).
-        * Commit your code/api-definition/dynamodb design document in your branch in your repository.
-        * Raise a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to merge code from your branch in your repository to "main" branch in your repository.
         * Share the link to this PR link with Prateek (contact details given below)
     * Tips to defining your APIs:
         * Identify each core resource in the business problem - client, therapist, session, journal, journal entry, mapping, etc.
         * You must define CRUDL Operations for each Core Resources.